MichaelDrogalis/voluble/README.md

 * In the `diets` topic, you can see a similar property set for the key, except this one grabs a value from a complex key (`name` in the key of the `cats` topic).
 * The `adopters` topic has keys that are sometimes new, but sometimes repeated (`sometimes.matching` is running against the same topic as its specified for).
 This is basically a nice easy to represent mutation.
 A tombstone record is generated for this topic `10%` of the time.

-Lastly, Voluble will keep at most `100000` records of history in memory per topic to perform all this matching against.
+Lastly, Voluble will generate a new record every ~500 ms and keep at most `100000` records of history in memory per topic to perform all this matching against.

 When you run this connector, you'll get data looking roughly like the following: